ampache/ampache/README.md

 * PHP 8.1 (Ampache 5.5.0 and higher)
 * PHP 8.2 (Ampache 6.0.0 and higher)

-**NOTE** That php7.4 will not be released for Ampache6 but can still be used.
+**NOTE** That php7.4 will not be supported for Ampache6 but can still be used.

 * PHP modules:
   * PDO